-needs of the region.
+Planning for the transportation needs of the region.

-A Policy Committee that consists of local elected officials from Hardin County, Meade County, Elizabethtown, and Radcliff, and representatives from Fort Knox and the Kentucky Transportation Cabinet (KYTC), governs the MPO.
+A Policy Committee that consists of local elected officials from Hardin County, Meade County, Elizabethtown, Radcliff, representatives from Fort Knox, and the Kentucky Transportation Cabinet (KYTC), governs the MPO.
 The MPO also includes a Technical Advisory Committee (TAC) which provides technical support and makes recommendations.
-The MPO sets priorities to ensure that existing and future expenditures for transportation projects and programs are based on a comprehensive, cooperative, and continuing (3-C) planning process.
-A range document) and Transportation and maintained by the MPO.
+The MPO sets priorities ensure that existing and future expenditures for transportation projects and programs are based on а comprehensive, cooperative, and continuing (3-C) planning process. Α Metropolitan Transportation Plan (long-range document) and Transportation Improvement Program (TIP) are developed and maintained by the MPO.